Failure to thrive: Diagnosis

-After diagnosis, the underlying cause of FTT must be evaluated by a medical provider through a multifaceted process.
+After detection, the underlying cause of FTT must be diagnosed by a medical provider through a multifaceted process.
+Without determining what causes the growth problem, FTT is a wastebasket diagnosis.
 This process begins with evaluating the patient's medical history.
 The medical provider will ask about complications during pregnancy and birth, health during early infancy, previous or current medical conditions of the child, and developmental milestones that have been reached or not reached by the child.
 The child's feeding and diet history, including overall caloric intake and eating habits, is also assessed to help identify potential causes of FTT.
 Additionally, medical providers will inquire about any medical conditions that other members of the family may have, as well as assess the psychological and social circumstances of the child and family.

 Next, a complete physical examination may be done, with special attention being paid to identifying possible organic sources of FTT.
-This could include looking for dysmorphic features (differences in physical features that may indicate an underlying medical disorder), abnormal breathing sounds, and signs of specific vitamin and mineral deficiencies.
+This could include looking for dysmorphic features (differences in physical features, such as an especially large or small head, that may indicate an underlying medical disorder), abnormal breathing sounds, and signs of specific vitamin and mineral deficiencies.
 The physical exam may also reveal signs of possible child neglect or abuse.

 Based on the information gained from the history and physical examination, a workup can then be conducted, in which possible sources of FTT can be further probed through blood work, x-rays, or other tests.
 Laboratory workup should be done in response to specific history and physical examination findings.
 Medical providers should take care not to order unnecessary tests, especially given estimates that the usefulness of laboratory investigations for children with failure to thrive is 1.4%.
 Initial bloodwork may include a complete blood count (CBC) with differential to see if there are abnormalities in the number of blood cells, a complete metabolic panel to look for electrolyte derangements, a thyroid function test to assess thyroid hormone activity, and a urinalysis to test for infections or diseases related to the kidneys or urinary tract.
 If indicated, anti-TTG IgA antibodies can be used to assess for celiac disease, and a sweat chloride test can be used to screen for cystic fibrosis.
 If no cause is discovered, a stool examination could be indicated, which would give information about the function of gastrointestinal organs.
 C-reactive protein and erythrocyte sedimentation rate (ESR) can also be used look for signs of inflammation, which may indicate an infection or inflammatory disorder.